 Skip Hook

-is a sandbox setting in Sandboxie Ini used to prevent Sandboxie from installing specific hooks for particular modules or hook identifiers.
-It is consulted by callers that use the Dll_SkipHook
+SkipHook is a sandbox setting in Sandboxie Ini used to prevent Sandboxie from installing specific hooks for particular modules or hook identifiers.
+It is consulted by callers that use the Dll_SkipHook helper.

 Use this setting for module- or hook-name-level exclusions where a comma-separated list of identifiers is more convenient than a per-function list.